Skip to main content

 If words do not have objective meaning, then how can we possibly communicate?

-If I am referring to an orange to another English speaker, they believe because they believe that truth is relative, that the word “orange” means “bulldozer,” or even, “peanut,” then there would be quite the confusion in our conversation.
+If I am referring to an orange to another English speaker, if they believe that truth is relative, that the word “orange” means “bulldozer,” or even, “peanut,” then there would be quite the confusion in our conversation.
 The question is, how would anything be accomplished if we lived as if truth were relative in our words?
 The answer is nothing would be accomplished.
 This is part of the principle of livability.
 It might sound like a nice idea to some that words have relative meaning, but life does not work like that.
 We cannot possibly live our lives in this manner.
 This is why it is important to know these things so that when we have a discussion with someone that we can show them that our words do matter.

 When people are making the argument that logic is just word games, they ultimately believe that it gives strength to their agenda.
 They try to use the idea of playing word games and semantics to make it like the words I have been using are just hollow, empty, grunts.
 But like I mentioned, these grunts and sounds, whatever they sound like, represent something in reality.